sumitg545/test/README.md

 #  use git commands when you wants to upload/push files on github.

 1. git status
-2. git add
+2. git add fileName
 3. git commit -m "changed in readme file."
-4. git push origin
+4. git push origin main

+#hahahaahhaah

+heheheeheheheh

+123456789